Understanding Financial Stress and Its Impact on Women's Mental Health

 Providing 1:1 and group support and accountability

-When these two services work together, women are able to:
+When these two services work together, women can:

 Reduce money-related anxiety more quickly